Videos and podcasts

 So, firstly we are aiming to disrupt investment scams at their source with our website takedown capability.
 And that important program has now removed more than 7,000 investment scam websites in the last year or so.

 Secondly, we are warning investors about websites that are not to be trusted with our investor alert list.
 Now, this list is on our Moneysmart website, and on that list, you can search for the details of companies, or businesses, or websites that ASIC’s concerned about.
-So it’s really designed if you're thinking about an investment and you’re not sure, you’re worried about whether it’s legitimate or not, then go onto our investor alert list.
+So it’s really designed if you're thinking about an investment and you’re not sure, you’re worried about whether or not it’s legitimate or not, then go onto our investor alert list.

 Siobhan Moran-McFarlane: And what about banks and other institutions?
 What sort of onus is on them to do something?